Skip to main content

 • Step 1

-On arrival the orangutans undergo a thorough health check.
-Tiny babies have one-to-one care from a vet nurse who acts as a surrogate mother.
+On arrival the orangutans undergo a thorough health check and are quarantined for 3 months.
+Tiny babies have 1-1 care from a vet nurse who acts as a surrogate mother.
 Slowly they are introduced to other orangutans who are at the same stage for ‘play sessions’.

 • Step 2